autopi-io/documentation/docs/core/commands/spm.md

 ----
 ## `spm.flash_firmware`

-Flashes new SPM firmware to the ATtiny.
+Flashes new SPM firmware to the MCU.

 ----
 ## `spm.fuse`

-Manage fuse of the ATtiny.
+Manages the fuse of the MCU.

 ----